-If the admin key is not set, the actor's operational key is determined by the port's link speed (10G - 5, 1000f - 4, 100f - 3, 10f - 2).
+If the admin key is not set, the actor's operational key is determined by the port's link speed (40G - 6, 10G - 5).

 - System Priority LACP system priority is used to determine link aggregation group (LAG) membership, and to identify this device to other switches during LAG negotiations.
 (Range: 0-65535; Default: 32768) - System priority is combined with the switch's MAC address to form the LAG identifier.
 This identifier is used to indicate a specific LAG during LACP negotiations with other systems. - Port Priority If a link goes down, LACP port priority is used to select a backup link.
 (Range: 0-65535; Default: 32768) - Setting a lower value indicates a higher effective priority. - If an active port link goes down, the backup port with the highest priority is selected to replace the downed link.
-However, if two or more ports have the same LACP port priority, the port with the lowest physical port number will be selected as the backup port. - If an LAG already exists with the maximum number of allowed port members, and LACP is subsequently enabled on another port using a higher priority than an existing member, the newly configured port will replace an existing port member that has a lower priority.
+However, if two or more ports have the same LACP port priority, the port with the lowest physical port number will be selected as the backup port.